Security

 header on all POST

-requests to its API routes (like /signout
+requests to its API routes (like /api/auth/signout

 Default behavior: By default,